enarx/website/docs/WebAssembly/JavaScript.md

 :::note
 * WebAssembly support for JavaScript is good thanks to [Javy](https://github.com/Shopify/javy).
-* Javy compiles [QuickJS](https://bellard.org/quickjs/), a tiny JavaScript runtime, to Wasm, along with script to be executed.
+* Javy compiles [QuickJS](https://bellard.org/quickjs/), a tiny JavaScript runtime, to Wasm along with the script to be executed.
 * JavaScript is the second most popular and desirable language to work with WebAssembly.
 * TypeScript, a superset of JavaScript, can be transpiled into JavaScript before being compiled to Wasm.
 :::